Reporting an adult safeguarding concern

 - Are you worried that a vulnerable adult is living in circumstances (at home or in care) where they are being treated badly or neglected?

-If you've answered yes to either of these questions, then please contact Adult Social Care Direct to report your concerns.
+If you've answered yes to either of these questions, then please contact Adult Social Care Direct (contact details below) to report your concerns.
 Don't worry if you are not sure.
 All reports will be looked into and no action will be taken unless it is needed.

 What will I be asked?